 Putting Hands In Water

 The sense of touch is used here.
-You need to put your hand in water and focus on the temperature of water and how it feels on your skin, on your palms or your fingertips.
+You need to put your hand in water and focus on the temperature of water and how it feels on your skin, on your palms, or on your fingertips.

 Start this exercise with warm water and then move on to cold.
 Think about the differences that you felt in both temperatures.

-This exercise calms the mind and focusses our attention on an immediate stimuli which is calming in nature.
+This exercise calms the mind and focuses our attention on immediate stimuli, which are calming in nature.

 Breathe Deeply